-- Saturdays) in accordance with time limits specified in the City of Morgan Hill Zoning Ordinance. - All diesel-powered equipment should be located more than 200 feet from any residence to the extent feasible if the equipment is to operate for more than several hours per day. - Stockpiled materials should be located so that they can help block construction noise at nearby sensitive receptors. - Noise reduction benefits could also be achieved by appropriate selection of equipment utilized for various operations (subject to equipment availability and cost considerations).
+- Noisy operations shall be scheduled for the daytime hours (7:00 a.m. to 8:00 p.m., Monday through Friday and 9:00 a.m. to 6:00 pm. on Saturdays) in accordance with time limits specified in the City of Morgan Hill Zoning Ordinance. - All diesel-powered equipment should be located more than 200 feet from any residence to the extent feasible if the equipment is to operate for more than several hours per day. - Locate stockpiled materials so that they can help block construction noise at nearby sensitive receptors. - Noise reduction benefits could also be achieved by appropriate selection of equipment utilized for various operations (subject to equipment availability and cost considerations).
 The following measures are recommended to reduce noise impacts on nearby residents: - Earth Removal: Use scrapers as much as possible for earth removal, rather than the noisier loaders and hauling trucks. - Backfilling: Use a backhoe for backfilling, as it is less costly and quieter than either dozers or loaders. - Ground Preparation: Use a motor grader rather than a bulldozer for final grading. - Building Construction: Powers saws should be shielded or enclosed where practical to decrease noise emissions.
 Nail guns should be used where possible as they are less noisy than manual hammering. - Construction Phasing: Construct buildings or other significant structures at the site perimeter to help shield existing sensitive receptors from noise generated on the site.